 • Size matters: A dog’s size significantly affects how much chocolate they can safely consume.
 What might be a harmless amount for a large breed could be dangerous for a small dog.

-• Small amounts may be tolerated: While chocolate should never be a regular part of a dog’s diet, very small quantities are unlikely to cause harm in most cases, especially for larger dogs.
+• Small amounts may be tolerated: While chocolate should never be a regular part of a dog’s diet, small quantities from time-to time are unlikely to cause any harm, especially for larger dogs.

 • Symptoms can be severe: Theobromine poisoning can lead to serious symptoms including vomiting, seizures, an irregular heartbeat, and, in extreme cases, death.
 Always monitor a dog closely if they’ve consumed a large amount of chocolate.
 It goes without saying, but we’ll say it: If your dog shows symptoms, immediate veterinary care is crucial.